-In many cases, your MC will be responsible for announcing and running / coordinating the entertainment program at your wedding.
-If you've hired a professional MC, they will likely already have a set of activities in mind and will customize their wedding program to your tastes - just let them know what you want to see at your wedding.
+In many cases, your wedding MC will be responsible for announcing and running / coordinating the entertainment program at your wedding.
+If you've hired a professional Master of Ceremonies, they will likely already have a set of activities in mind and will customize their wedding program to your tastes - just let them know what you want to see at your wedding.

-If, on the other hand, you've asked your friends to be your MC, look through some typical entertainment activities we've included below based on the top choices among other WeddingVenture.com users.
-The list might help your MC get a jumpstart on brainstorming the entertainment and create the best possible entertainment experience for you and your guests.
+If, on the other hand, you've asked your friends to be your wedding MC, look through some typical wedding entertainment activities we've included below based on the top choices among other WeddingVenture.com users.
+The list might help your Master of Ceremonies get a jumpstart on brainstorming the entertainment and create the best possible entertainment experience for you and your guests.

 To ensure best audience participation, ask a couple of your close friends to "volunteer" for the first couple of games just to break the ice ahead of time - a couple days before the wedding.
 In addition, remember to reward the winner at the end of each game.
 The reward should not be an expensive gift; a chocolate bar or a bottle of champagne would be enough to encourage more people to join in.
 Below are a few ideas for the wedding games to try at your wedding.
 Feel free to use a WeddingVenture.com feedback form below to send us more examples to add!